jonathansandman/optimise-for-audio-win/README.md

 The scripts provided are designed to automate some of the things that you can do to try and improve the performance of real-time and network audio. """optimise.bat""" script performs the following actions:

 ## Power
-* Adds a custom, high performance power plan
+* Add a custom, high performance power plan
 * Set sleep and hibernation options to 'Never'
 * Disable hard disk and USB suspend